Kytech/xbox360wirelesschatpad/README.md

 This application will allow you to use your Xbox 360 Wireless Controllers + Attached Chatpads on a Windows PC cordless through an Xbox 360 Wireless Receiver.
 Its been tested on Windows XP, Windows 7 64-Bit, and Windows 8 64-bit with decent success.

 Special Thanks to [Ryan](http://thepocketofresistance.wordpress.com) and [Brandon](http://brandonw.net) who's source code this project is based on.
-Additional thanks to SkyAG, who first wrote and maintained this codebase prior to the Google Code shutdown.
+Additional thanks to [SkyAG/ksbarnes](https://github.com/ksbarnes), who first wrote and maintained this codebase prior to the Google Code shutdown.

 Disclaimer: As this is free, open-source software I hold no liability for any damages it may cause to you or your equipment.
 There isn't too much being installed, and I believe everything can be un-done but, use at your own risk.
 See the Readme.txt inside the archive for more details.